slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On revenge

 <!--
-> *"Courage is the complement of fear.
-A man who is fearless cannot be courageous.
-(He is also a fool.)
--- Robert A. Heinlein, Notebooks of Lazarus*
 > *"A quarrel is quickly settled when deserted by one party; there is no battle unless there be two."
 -- Seneca*
 > *"Summer grass, all that’s left of warrior’s dreams."